Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Triangulated graphs

 Finally, note that the two angles incident to $v$ that are delimited by edge $(v,z)$ get category $90^\circ$, since $z \in \Nur(v)$, and hence $A_{Q'}$ has fewer internal angles with category $180^\circ$ than $A_Q$.

-The case that the edge $(u,w)$ is incident to the outer face is simpler.
+The case in which the edge $(u,w)$ is incident to the outer face is simpler.
 We subdivide $(u,w)$ with a vertex $z$, augment the obtained $1$-subdivision of $G$ with a dummy edge $(v,z)$, and set $z \in \Nur(v)$, $z \in \Nul(w)$, and $z \in \Ndr(u)$; hence obtaining a new internally-triangulated \qc graph $(G',Q')$.
 The proof that~$A_{Q'}$ is angular and has fewer internal angles with category $180^\circ$ than $A_Q$ proceeds as above.

-Since, in both cases, we reduced the number of angles with category $180^\circ$ by at least one, iterating the above construction yields a \qc graph $(G^+,Q^+)$ whose corresponding labeling $A_{Q^+}$ is angular and has no angles with category $180^\circ$.
+Since in both cases we reduced the number of angles with category $180^\circ$ by at least one, iterating the above construction yields a \qc graph $(G^+,Q^+)$ whose corresponding labeling $A_{Q^+}$ is angular and has no angle with category $180^\circ$.
+Note that the number of angles with category $180^\circ$ is bounded by the number of internal faces of $G$, which is at most $2n-5$; in fact, each internal face can contain at most one of such angles, due to the Cycle condition.
+This implies that the algorithm performs at most $2n-5$ iterations, in order to obtain $G^+$ starting from $G$.

-Observe that $(G^+,Q^+)$ contains a $1$-subdivision of $G$ as a subgraph; in fact, neither the subdivision nor the dummy edges added to $G$ to obtain $G'$ are subdivided again in the following applications of the transformation.
+We claim that $G^+$ contains a $1$-subdivision of $G$ as a spanning subgraph.
+To prove this, observe that new vertices are added to $G$ only as subdivision vertices; also, once a subdivision edge or a dummy edge has been added at some step, it is not subdivided in any of the following steps.
 For the subdivision edge $(w,z)$, this depends on the fact that the (at most) two vertices~$v$ and $r$ creating a face with $w$ and $z$ are such that $z \in \Nur(v)$, $w \in \Ndr(v)$, $z \in \Ndl(r)$, and either $w \in \Ndl(r)$ or $w \in \Ndr(r)$; the proof for the other edges is analogous.
+Since the algorithm performs at most $2n-5$ iterations, and since each iteration introduces at most one subdivision vertex, we have that the number of such vertices is at most $2n-5$.
+Thus, $G^+$ contains at most $3n-5$ vertices.